UFResearchComputing/Llama2_on_HPG/README.md

 * If you insteaed in finetune Llama2 on single-GPU and multi-GPU setups, you can find recipes at [finetuning](./finetuning).
 * If you want to deploy Llama2 for inference locally and using model servers, you can find recipes at [inference](./inference).

-More other recipes and metarial can be found at [meta-llama/llama-recipes](https://github.com/meta-llama/llama-recipes)
+More other recipes and metarials can be found at [meta-llama/llama-recipes](https://github.com/meta-llama/llama-recipes)

 ## License
 All rights are reserved by the [Meta Llama team](https://llama.meta.com/) Please refer to the [Meta Llama License file](LICENSE) and the Acceptable [Use Policy](USE_POLICY.md).